Continuous-variable quantum communication: Continuous-variable quantum key distribution

 \item \textbf{State distribution.} The modulated states are sent to the receiving party, Bob, through a quantum channel, which is assumed to be fully controlled by an eavesdropper, Eve.

-\item \textbf{State measurement.} The remote (receiving) party, Bob, performs the detection of the incoming signal, using homodyne or heterodyne detection, hence obtaining data sequences $\mathbf{x_B},\mathbf{p_B}$.
-In case of the homodyne detection, Bob randomly switches between measuring $\hat{x}$ and $\hat{p}$ quadratures.
-This case implies the necessity of a key sifting (bases reconciliation) procedure, where Alice and Bob keep the data, encoded in and decoded from the same quadratures.
+\item \textbf{State measurement.} The remote (receiving) party, Bob, performs the detection of the incoming signal, using homodyne or heterodyne detection, hence obtaining data sequences $\mathbf{x_B}$ and $\mathbf{p_B}$.
+In the case of homodyne detection, Bob randomly switches between measuring $\hat{x}$ and $\hat{p}$ quadratures.
+This case implies the necessity of a key sifting (basis reconciliation) procedure, where Alice and Bob keep the data, encoded in and decoded from the same quadratures.
 The state measurement concludes the quantum phase of the protocol.

-\item \textbf{Post-processing.} In the post-processing stage, the trusted parties perform all necessary procedures with the classical data encoded and obtained from the measurements.
-This typically includes error correction, when a reference trusted party sends the correcting trusted party the syndromes of their data, which are compared and the respective data is discarded in case of mismatch or kept otherwise.
-The case, when Alice, who is the sender of the quantum signals, is also the reference side of the error correction, sending her syndromes to Bob, is called direct reconciliation (DR).
-The opposite situation, when Bob is the reference side of the error correction, is referred to as the reverse reconciliation (RR).
-Further in the post-processing stage the trusted parties also typically perform the parameter estimation, by estimating the relevant parameters of their states and the quantum channel.
+\item \textbf{Postprocessing.} In the postprocessing stage, the trusted parties perform all necessary procedures with the classical data encoded and obtained from the measurements.
+This typically includes error correction, when a reference trusted party sends the correcting trusted party the syndromes of their data, which are compared.
+The respective data are discarded in the case of mismatch and kept otherwise.
+The case in which Alice, who is the sender of the quantum signals, is also the reference side of the error correction, sending her syndromes to Bob, is called direct reconciliation (DR).
+The opposite situation in which Bob is the reference side of the error correction, is referred to as reverse reconciliation (RR).
+Further in the postprocessing stage the trusted parties also typically perform the parameter estimation, by estimating the relevant parameters of their states and the quantum channel.
 This allows the trusted parties to bound the information leaked to the eavesdropper Eve.
 Depending on the protocol and implementation, the parameter estimation can be performed either after or before the error correction.
-The trusted parties can also apply post-selection on their data, as we discuss in Sec. \ref{Subsec:postselection}.
+The trusted parties can also apply postselection to their data, as we discuss in Sec. \ref{Subsec:postselection}.
 Finally, they perform privacy amplification in order to minimize the information on the key, which is available to Eve.
 This procedure results in the secret keys, which are ideally identical and completely unknown to the eavesdropper.
-We discuss the post-processing procedures in detail in Sec. \ref{Sec:Post_Processing}. \end{enumerate}
+We discuss the postprocessing procedures in Sec. \ref{Sec:Post_Processing}. \end{enumerate}